brotherhoodMonk/gyan/rct.md

 Component is part of the React API.
 A Component is a class or function that describes part of a React UI.
 Container is an informal term for a React component that is connected to a redux store.
-Containers receive Redux state updates and dispatch actions, and they usually don't render DOM elements; they delegate rendering to presentational child components.
+Containers receive Redux state updates and dispatch actions, and they usually dont render DOM elements; they delegate rendering to presentational child components.
 ===
 How do you tell React to build in Production mode and what will that do? https://reactjs.org/docs/optimizing-performance.html